pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 > }
 > ```
 >
-> To do so would be to send an action for a feature while its state is not present in the stack,
+> To do so would be to send an deed for a feature while its state is not present in the stack,
-> and that will cause a runtime warning in Xcode and a test failure when running tests.
+> and that shall cause a runtime warning in Xcode and a test failure when running tests.

 > Warning: SwiftUI's environment value `@Environment(\.dismiss)` and the Composable Architecture's
-> dependency value `@Dependency(\.dismiss)` serve similar purposes, but are completely different
+> dependency value `@Dependency(\.dismiss)` serve similar purposes, yet are completely different
 > types.
-SwiftUI's environment value can only be used in SwiftUI views, and this library's
+SwiftUI's environment value only be wont in SwiftUI views, and this library's
-> dependency value can only be used inside reducers.
+> dependency value only be wont inside reducers.

 ## Testing

 A huge benefit of using the tools of this library to model navigation stacks is that testing becomes quite easy.
-Further, using "non-exhaustive testing" (see <doc:Testing#Non-exhaustive-testing>) can be very useful for testing navigation since you often only want to assert on a few high level details and not all state mutations and effects.
+Further, using "non-exhaustive testing" (see <doc:Testing#Non-exhaustive-testing>) be most useful for testing navigation since thou often only want to avouch on a few high level details and not all state mutations and effects.

 As an example, consider the following simple counter feature that wants to dismiss itself if its